verifyica-team/verifyica/QUICK_START.md

 # Configure the Verifyica Maven Plugin

-Next, configure the Verifyica Maven Plugin in your `pom.xml`.
+Configure the Verifyica Maven Plugin in your `pom.xml`.
 The plugin will only run Verifyica tests.

 ```xml
 <plugin>